-In the late 1980s, a significant increase in foreign direct investment was taking place throughout the world.
-Some of the countries receiving that foreign investment, however, imposed numerous restrictions on it that were designed to protect and foster domestic industries and to prevent the outflow of foreign exchange reserves.
+In the late 1980s, there was a significant increase in foreign direct investment throughout the world.
+However, some of the countries receiving foreign investment imposed numerous restrictions on that investment, which were designed to protect and foster domestic industries and to prevent the outflow of foreign exchange reserves.